zangshayang1/zangshayang1.github.io/_posts/2017-02-05-priority-queue.md

 $$ O(V \cdot k\log_{k}{V} + E \cdot \log_{k}{V}) $$.

-The optimal can be achieve when we strike a balance between these two terms, namely:
+The optimal can be achieved when we strike a balance between these two terms, namely:

 $$ k = {\frac{E}{V}} $$